ketch/nodepy/doc/about.rst

 NodePy is an open-source, free project.
 If you find NodePy useful, please let me know via a short e-mail (david.ketcheson@kaust.edu.sa).

+NodePy is primarily developed by David Ketcheson.
+The following people have also contributed code to NodePy (listed in alphabetical order):

+    * Robert Bradshaw: initial implementation of exact representation and analysis of methods
+    * Matteo Parsani: spectral difference matrices
+    * Umair bin Waheed: Implementation of GBS extrapolation methods and their embedded pairs

 Citing
 =======================